Best gaming laptops in 2024: I've had my pick of portable powerhouses and these are the best

 (Image credit: Future)

-We dedicate a lot of time to our gaming laptop testing to ensure that we're capturing all the objective performance data we need, and that we have the opportunity to catalogue the subjective experience of actually using a given device.
+We dedicate a lot of time to our gaming laptop testing to ensure that we're capturing all the objective performance data we need and that we have the opportunity to catalogue the subjective experience of actually using a given device.
 Gaming laptops are expensive items, and you're right to do your research before buying, so we're passionate about making sure we're able to tell you what a notebook is like to use as well as how powerful it is.

 The objective side demands that we put each system through our standard benchmarking suite.
-That allows us to confidently compare systems on directly referential basis.
+That allows us to confidently compare systems on a directly referential basis.
 We test the raw performance of the CPU, GPU, and storage components of a system using the Cinebench R23 and Blender 3.3.0 benchmarks to get a bead on the processor and graphics card rendering performance.
 We also use X264 to test the encoding power of a laptop CPU.

 3DMark's Storage test and the Final Fantasy XIV Endwalker benchmarks are a great way to highlight the gaming performance of a laptop's storage subsystem.
 And 3DMark also gives us a way to get a synthetic read on both the gaming and ray tracing performance of a GPU.